sarahkcarpenter/llm-evaluation-meaning-failures/README.md

-# LLM Evaluation: Meaning-Level Failures
+#1.
+LLM Evaluation: Meaning-Level Failures

 This repository explores how large language models fail at the level of meaning, even when outputs appear correct on the surface.

 It focuses on drift, semantic misalignment, and evaluation gaps that emerge in real-world systems.

-## Why This Matters
+##2.
+Why This Matters

 Most evaluation systems focus on surface correctness.

 In practice, the more dangerous failures occur when outputs are fluent, structured, and appear correct, but the underlying meaning has shifted.

-These failures build trust while introducing risk, making them difficult to detect and easy to scale.
+These failures build trust while introducing risk, making them difficult to catch and easy to scale.

 In practice, the more dangerous failures are when:
 - outputs are fluent and well-structured